openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

   ```
 > **NOTE**<br>In the sample code, **0x1000000** indicates the resource ID, which can be found in the compiled **ResourceTable.txt** file.

 ## resourceManager.getResourceManager

 getResourceManager(bundleName: string, callback: AsyncCallback&lt;ResourceManager&gt;): void

-Obtains the **ResourceManager** object of an application based on the specified bundle name.
+Obtains the **ResourceManager** object of the specified application.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Global.ResourceManager